Launch Day Event for Finale by Stephanie Garber

 Meeting Stephanie Garber!

 The line was incredibly long but I was fortunate enough to choose the right side so I wasn’t too far back.
 I chatted a bit with the lady ahead of me and the girl behind me while we waited for the line to move.
-I only had to wait a little over an hour to get my books signed and have a brief chat.
+I only had to wait in line for a little over an hour to get my books signed and have a brief chat.

 Stephanie is local to the area so her family was there for the event.
 Stephanie’s mother and sister were handing out baked cookies and cupcakes to us in line, and they were so incredibly sweet to talk to.
 You can tell that they are so incredibly close!